symfony/symfony/UPGRADE-3.3.md

      * router.options.generator.cache_class

  * The `Symfony\Bundle\FrameworkBundle\DependencyInjection\Compiler\ControllerArgumentValueResolverPass` class
-   has been removed.
+   has been deprecated and will be removed in 4.0.
 Use the `Symfony\Component\HttpKernel\DependencyInjection\ControllerArgumentValueResolverPass` class instead.

 HttpKernel